asekigu1/fa22-csf/hw5/README.txt

 We mostly implemented and debugged synchronously.

 Synchronization report:
+We manipulate pthreads using pthread_mutex_init and pthread_mutex_destroy, for MessageQueue, Room, and the Server.
+This allows us to lock certain functions in these classes, ensuring that only one client call is executing at a time, and not interfering with any variables while executing.

+We use a semaphore in MessageQueue, and use the functions sem_init, sem_destroy, sem_post, and sem_timedwait.
+Semaphore is only used in MessageQueue because in MessageQueue we need to be able to notify if messages are available for send.
+Rooms and servers do not need to be regularly checked for new elements.
+The semaphore allows the code to sleep until there is a new message, and then wake up when a message is available.

+We synchronize using Guard g(lock) instead of explicitly calling pthread_mutex_lock, as specified in the instructions.
+This help avoid deadlocks.
+Below are the instances we lock, and why.

 MessageQueue:
 For MessageQueue enqeue() and dequeue(), we mostly just followed the TODO insturctions.
 Since multiple senders can send messages